hornc/psx-asm-cargo/README.md

 ### [nop2](nop2/)
 Takes the previous `NOP` example and strips it back to the minimum: only uses the PSX EXE linker script from the Rust `psx` crate.
-Builds and runs with standard `cargo`, and also tests that the assmebler source can be built directly with `clang` and LLVM's `lld`, just to confirm that we are only using the Rust build enviroment for convinience.
+Builds and runs with standard `cargo`, and also tests that the assembly source can be built directly with `clang` and LLVM's `lld`, just to confirm that we are only using the Rust build environment for convenience.

 ### [yellow-square](yellow-square/)

 Inspired by [Lameguy64](http://lameguy64.net/)'s graphics tutorial (in C) http://lameguy64.net/tutorials/pstutorials/chapter1/2-graphics.html
 , part of [Lameguy64's PlayStation Programming Series](http://lameguy64.net/tutorials/pstutorials/).

-Draw a single graphics primative (yellow square) on a purple background.
+Draw a single graphics primitive (yellow square) on a purple background.

 Uses Silpheed/[HITMEN](http://hitmen.c02.at/index.html)'s `silph.inc` PSX helpful asm routines, taken from the classic [Greentro intro source](http://hitmen.c02.at/html/psx_sources.html), and converted (by me) from [spASM](http://www.psxdev.net/forum/viewtopic.php?t=150) syntax to a more standard style which is compatible with GNU `as` and MARS MIPS assembly.